I don’t miss decorating a real Christmas Tree

 Using glue dots adhere wood wick clips to the center base of each candle pot.
 Insert wood wicks and cut wicks to just meet the top of each pot, set aside.

 Fill a large saucepan with about 2 inches of water and place it on the stove to heat.
-Place soy wax flakes in a candle pouring pitcher and set inside the large sauce pan.
+Place soy wax flakes in a candle pouring pitcher and set inside the large saucepan.
 Whisk often and heat until melted using the double broiler method.
 Remove from heat immediately to avoid wax becoming too hot.
-Let wax cool to 120°F to 125°F before adding essential oil.
+Let the wax cool to 120°F to 125°F before adding essential oil.

 Note: Always burn soy candles long enough for the wax to melt across the container before blowing out the flame.
 This will avoid a tunnel forming in the wax or shortening the life of the candle.

 Yields: 36 ounces or 4, 8-ounce candle pots

 Printable Reference Guide of Essential Oils for Winter

 Use this easy, printable reference list of essential oils for Winter to help you create your own Signature Holiday Aromas.
 Grab this and many more printables in the Life-n-Reflection Resource Library.

 And you know what else?
 I stopped finding broken ornaments on the floor too.
 What side are you on?
 Real or Faux?
 P.S. these candles make a great holiday gift for just about anyone on your list.
 Find more natural gift giving recipes in my book Holiday Essential Oil Gift Making.